FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Methodology

-where $\tbinom{k}{d}=k!/[d!(k-d)!]$, the probability of a false alarm, \ie, the BER is less than $\tau$ with random testing samples, is less than $\kappa$. \end{proposition} The proof of Proposition~\ref{theorem:threshold} can be found in the appendix.
+where $\tbinom{k}{d}=k!/[d!(k-d)!]$, the probability of a false alarm (\ie, the BER is less than $\tau$ with random testing samples) is bounded by $\kappa$. \end{proposition} The proof of Proposition~\ref{theorem:threshold} can be found in the appendix.
 We also conduct an empirical evaluation on the resistance of FIT-Print against adaptive false claim attacks in Section~\ref{sec:resist}.